Fixing Flash of Unstyled Content (FOUC) in your Webpack 4 Build

 module.exports = config;

 I want to focus on the style loading section of the config (as that is where the issue was arising).
-I was using 3 different loaders to bundle the .css of the project:
+I was using 3 different loaders to bundle the .css

-1. sass-loader - compiles .scss files into .css
+- sass-loader - compiles

-2. css-loader - reads in css files as a string
+- css-loader - reads in

 This was all well and good, the project would get bundled correctly.
 However, on load, the following page would flash for under a second:

-The reason why this config setup caused a FOUC was because of the style-loader.
+.
 As the loader inlines all the css style within the bundle, the browser has to first parse the javascript and only after processing it can apply the styles to the page.
 This causes the FOUC.

 The Soution